explosivegaming/FactorioSoftmodManager/README.md

 This will download and install our package and it can be used from command line using the alais "fsm".

+__Options:__ (most commands)
+* -d, --no-download: no files will be downloaded and no api requests are made
+* -f, --force: force will be used to override many restrictions
+* -y, --yes-all: will skip all user prompts, accepting all
+* -n, --no-all: will skip all user prompts, declining all but confirmations
+* -v, --module-version: define the version of the module to get (when one is supplied)

 ## Init
 `fsm init [dir] [options]`